E-Hajj/Ahmad/README.md

  * **Make sure you pinch the side to be able to fit them in**

+ 3. Once its stable you will now connect the base piece to the two sides

- 3. Now you will to place the raspberry pi inside the case.
+ 4. Now you will to place the raspberry pi inside the case.

- 4. Connect the back piece of the case and remember to pinch the connections to be able to fit them
+ 5. Connect the back piece of the case and remember to pinch the connections to be able to fit them

+ 6. now plug in the PCB board that you soldered.
+Make sure you place it in the first 6 pins as seen in this picture.

+ 7. plug in the Analog to Digital(ADC) in the sockets.

+ 8. unscrew the the Acs712 to be able to connect the wires of the solar panels.

+ 9. final step to place the cover of the

  ## Product Testing
+ if we were to display the